Opioids are overrated for some common back pain, a study suggests

 Even with trial's careful design — considered the gold standard for studying treatment outcomes — the results don't necessarily reflect the full reality of treating acute pain in the U.S., says Dr. Narouze, chair at the Center for Pain Medicine at Western Reserve Hospital in Cuyahoga Falls, Ohio.

-He notes the treatment group received long-acting opioids in the trial, but they were instructed to take them twice a day rather than as needed, which "defeats the purpose for acute pain" because the goal is to give the patient pain relief as soon as possible.
+Rather than being offered short-acting opioids to take as needed, the treatment group received long-acting opioids in the trial and were instructed to take them twice a day, which he says "defeats the purpose for acute pain" because the goal is to give the patient pain relief quickly and when needed.

 "The regimen they used was really unorthodox, at least in the United States," he says.
 "We do not treat acute pain with long-acting opioids."